 For the past several months, not much has happened.
 I’ve learned through our journey with grief the past year, it’s that the extraordinary memories live in ordinary moments.

 This spring/summer, we’ve been working on a garden.
 Well, “garden” may be a generous term.
 We have squash, zucchini, tomatoes, and peppers.
 The zucchini plants took over most of the space.
 The tomatoes grew out of their cages but most haven’t ripened yet, and the peppers had to be revived from living in the shadow of the other plants.
 We did some serious pruning and the space is looking better.
 We have plans to do even better next season, but for now, we learn as we go.
 While we were pruning, I thought about how we sometimes have to do the same in our lives regarding relationships.
 Sometimes, people or situations have to be cut out in order for us to grow.
 It can be a painful process at the moment but lead to much more later.

 In addition to the garden, the kids each chose flowers to plant out front.
 All of Madilynn’s Daisy seeds blew away, or were accidentally picked when Peter cleaned out the weeds and dead herbs from last year.
 Most of Dietrich’s sunflowers also didn’t take, except for three.
 We’ve been waiting on the tallest one to open for a few weeks now.
 Finally, it opened, on just the perfect day to remind of us God’s goodness and faithfulness.

-We live almost in the dessert, so we really enjoy when it rains.
+We live almost in the desert, so we really enjoy when it rains.
 Over the course of two days, we had about an inch of rain.
 This week, other people were able to see a meteor shower.
 We saw a different kind of light show.
 Semi-pro (hobbyist) tip: If you ever want to get great lightning pictures, take a video then do screenshots.